 In YuYu Hakusho, Yusuke is fighting Rando, a demon that steals spells and techniques.
 Rando tries to shrink Yusuke with a spell he used on Kuwabara earlier...only for it to shrink him!
-They're fighting in a swamp, and some algae blocked up Yusuke's ears; the requirements of the spell require the victim hearing the incantation, if not they bounce back at the caster.
+They're fighting in a swamp, and some algae blocked up Yusuke's ears.
+The requirements of the spell are that the victim needs to actually hear the incantation, otherwise the spell bounces back on the caster.
 Genkai states that this is the inevitable result of stealing powers and not earning them- you're bound to miss some crucial info.

 In Gundam Build Fighters, Kirara charms Sei into letting her take care of his Build Strike Gundam, which she promptly sabotages.
 However, she only sabotaged the Mobile Suit and not the Build Booster pack and when the Build Strike falls apart, the Build Booster takes over and swiftly defeats her Gerbera Tetra.